MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 We can see this more clearly if we imagine a future in which humanity is extinct and a new intelligent alien species, very different from us—has evolved on Earth.
 If they were to conduct archaeology and find a knife, isolated from all context, and ask themselves what it was for, it’s unlikely they’d deduce its exact purpose without reference to human existence.

 They might think humans were 20 meters tall and used knives as toothpicks.
 They could believe it was a musical instrument or even an idol used in rituals.
-A very clever alien archaeologist might guess that it was used for cutting—but they would never know, independently of *Dasein*, exactly *what* we cut with it, or the full scope of its meaning and cultural significance.
+A very clever alien archaeologist might guess that it was used for cutting, but they would never know, independently of *Dasein*, exactly *what* we cut with it, or the full scope of its meaning and cultural significance.
 For instance, they wouldn’t know we used it in the “knife game,” where one places the palm on the table and rapidly stabs between the fingers (and how would they, if they don’t even know we *had* fingers?).

-This is because a knife’s function isn’t simply what it was designed for in isolation—it includes its associations and uses within the broader context of human life.
+This is because a knife’s function isn’t simply what it was designed for in isolation, it includes its associations and uses within the broader context of human life.
 As Wittgenstein puts it:

 > For a large class of cases—though not for all—in which we employ the word 'meaning' it can be defined thus: the meaning of a word is its use in the language.
 >